Pavani18prog/Virtusa_Training/README.md

 # Virtusa_Training
-The Java consists of Simple Chatbot as mini project and programs such as Snake game and Exceptions.
+The Java consists of Simple Chatbot as mini project and a game Snake game and some basic programs.

 The todo application is developed using Angular JS and simple HTML.